Terminal-DirectMedia-Layer/TDL_Terminal-DirectMedia-Library/CODING_STYLE.md

 ### Namespaces

-- Each class ùust be in the `tdl` namespace.
+- Each class must be in the `tdl` namespace.
 - The namespace must be in lowercase. (e.g. `namespace tdl`).
 - Do not use any `using namespace` statement in header or source files.